rastegarpanah/rastegarpanah.github.io/_pages/about.md

 In recent years, I have been working on developing tools and measures for issues surrounding fairness, privacy, and explainability in ML.

-I have received a PhD in computer science from [Boston University] (https://www.bu.edu/cs/).
+I have received a PhD in computer science from [Boston University](https://www.bu.edu/cs/).
 My PhD advisors were Mark Crovella and Krishna Gummadi.
 Before joining BU, I received a M.Sc. in computer science from University of Bonn.